Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Concluding remarks

-Finally, many experimental points (compare fig \ref{Hofdata6}, \ref{Hofdata7}) are below the limit of $\tau_{dion}$ ($\Delta\nu=0, \Delta n=0$ in eq \ref{tion1}, \ref{tion}).
+Finally, many experimental points (compare Fig. \ref{Hofdata6}, \ref{Hofdata7}) are below the limit of $\tau_{dion}$ ($\Delta \nu=0, \Delta n=0$ in eq \ref{tion1}, \ref{tion}).
 This can not be explained this way.
 Since the use of SAEA or the $Z_{eff}$ is not crucial as discussed in \cite{Hofmann:2019}, it is difficult to understand this behavior.
-Multielectron effects are also small, they could be important for small barrier width perhaps $F>0.05$.
-But hardly explain this behavior for a larger barrier width, where one has to use $Z_{eff}\sim 1.344$.
+Multielectron effects are also small, they could be important for small barrier width, but hardly explain this behavior for a larger barrier width.
 Although the experiment is challenging, improvement is desirable.
-In particular, the calibration of the laser field to better understand the spread of the experimental points, which is useful to understand the tunneling contribution.
+In particular, a refinement that reduces the spread of the experimental point and improving the error bars is useful to understand a tunneling contribution. \subparagraph*{Conclusion} In this work, we showed that our model is capable of describing the experimental result of the nonadiabatic field calibration of Hofmann et al. \cite{Hofmann:2019} for the attoclock, and we found a good agreement with the experimental data.
+Furthermore, we preformed calculations of the NITDSE for the $Z_{eff}$ used in our model, which strongly support our obtained result and our point of view.
+Particularly, in our nonadiabatic picture, multiphoton absorption is the most significant nonadiabatic effect.
+The time it takes at a field strength $F\le F_a$, is a time delay with respect to the ionization at atomic field strength $F_a$, where the BSI sets up.
+The time delay generally consists of two terms.
+The first term, $\tau_{dion}\,(\tau_{sym})$, is solely because of $F<F_a$, and is it the time delay in the nonadiabatic field-ionization.
+The second term, $\tau_{delt}$, is a time delay due to the barrier itself.
+It represents a tunneling contribution; it is largest in the adiabatic field calibration, for the maximum barrier height $\delta_z$, which is discussed in previous work \cite{Kullie:2015}.
+It saturates at the limit $F=F_a$, which explains the Hartman effect or Hartman paradox.
+Our view is in accordance with the UTTP of Winful \cite{Winful:2003}.
+We also discussed the intermediate regime especially right below the top of the barrier, where the tunneling probability is notably high.

+With this, we think that we have made an important contribution to resolving controversies related to the multiphoton and the tunneling regimes, since Keldysh parameter $\gamma_K$ of eq \ref{gamK} is usually not-strictly and vaguely applied in the strong-field regime.
+Also the use of so-called classical exit point $x_C$, as usually done, is by no mean a correct choice.
+The Keldysh parameter indicates two limiting cases tunneling and multiphoton regimes of the field-ionization, $\gamma_K\ll 1$, $\gamma_K\gg 1$, respectively.
+It is, however, mainly applied in the regime $\gamma_K \sim 1$ for the strong-field-ionization and in attosecond science.